Good morning here’s your headlines from around regional Australia and beyond. Scroll down and refresh for weather, road reports and more.

 8.30am: That's a wrap for this morning.
 Remember to check in on your local paper's website for breaking news throughout the day.

-For those hitting the road this morning we’ve got a crash affecting northbound traffic on the Princes Hwy at Helensburgh.
-There is also heavy traffic at Waterfall due to an earlier crash.
+For those hitting the road this morning we’ve got a clear run so far.
 Good news for train commuters, there are no delays on the South Coast line.

 Need a national news snapshot first thing - well, we have you covered.

 ► ILLAWARRA: A woman has been hospitalised with a suspected neck injury after her car was caught out at one of the Illawarra’s most dangerous right-hand turns.
 Full story.

 ► PORT MACQUARIE: IF Aaron Ison had his time over again he admits would have done things differently.